knative/docs/docs/admin/install/operator/configuring-serving-cr.md

 ## High availability

 By default, Knative Serving runs a single instance of each controller.
-The `spec.high-availability` field allows you to configure the number of replicas for the following leader-elected controllers: `controller`, `autoscaler-hpa`, `networking-istio`.
+The `spec.high-availability` field allows you to configure the number of replicas for the following leader-elected controllers: `controller`, `autoscaler-hpa`, `net-istio-controller`.
 This field also configures the `HorizontalPodAutoscaler` resources for the data plane (`activator`):

 The following configuration specifies a replica count of 3 for the controllers and a minimum of 3 activators (which may scale higher if needed):